SayakDas10/Covid-19-Tracker-Website-HTML-CSS-JavaScript/README.md

 # Covid 19 Tracker Website using HTML-CSS-JavaScript

-This project was a huge learning curve for me as this was the first time I used HTML, CSS or JavaScript in a project.
+This project was a huge learning curve for me as this was my first time using HTML, CSS or JavaScript.

 The simple web-app tracks covid cases in India.
 You can see each states details by searching a state name or by tapping your state in the map or by looking at the table.